qodesmith/vite-vercel-example/README.md

 ```
 Error: Two or more files have conflicting paths or names.
 Please make sure path segments and filenames, without their extension, are unique.
 The path "api/users.ts" has conflicts with "api/users.json".
 ```

+### Scenario 2 - duplicate entrypoints

+Files existing:

+- `/api/users.ts`
+- `/api/users/index.ts`

+Individuall, both files would successfully respond to `fetch(/api/users)`.
+When both files are in the filesystem, Vercel prioritizes `/api/users.ts` and ignores the other one.

 ## Same File & Folder Name